A legendary baseball encounter on East End unearthed

 On a summer night in 1950, the crowd filling the stands at an exhibition baseball game in Riverhead were likely unaware they were in the presence of not one but two future Hall of Famers.

-On the mound was Satchel Paige, the famed Negro leagues star who had made his belated Major League debut two years before with the Cleveland Indians.
+On the mound was Satchel Paige, the famed Negro Leagues star who had made his belated major league debut two years earlier with the Cleveland Indians.
 Tending to bats and balls was 10-year-old Carl Yastrzemski Jr., who watched his semipro player dad Carl Sr. go down on strikes.

-Significant because Paige and the Philadelphia Stars, managed by longtime Negro league star Oscar Charleston — himself later an inductee to the Baseball Hall of Fame in Cooperstown — faced Carl Yastrzemski Sr., father of Boston Red Sox Hall of Fame outfielder Carl Yastrzemski Jr., and great-grandfather of current San Francisco Giants outfielder Mike Yastrzemski.
+Significant because Paige and the Philadelphia Stars, managed by longtime Negro Leagues star Oscar Charleston — himself later an inductee to the Baseball Hall of Fame in Cooperstown — faced Carl Yastrzemski Sr., father of Boston Red Sox Hall of Fame outfielder Carl Yastrzemski Jr., and great grandfather of current San Francisco Giants outfielder Mike Yastrzemski.
 Because Carl Jr., then 10, was the game's bat boy and ball boy.

-Memories of the game were revived by Fabio Montella, 42, of Holtsville, assistant professor of library services at Suffolk Community College-Eastern Campus in Riverhead.
-A historian and avid sports fan, Montella first stumbled across a mention while researching topics for his master's degree at Stony Brook University.
-Though Montella eventually wrote about female serial killers instead, he continued to research the night Satchel Paige came to Riverhead.
+Memories of the game were revived by Fabio Montella, 42, of Holtsville, assistant professor of library services at Suffolk County Community College's Eastern Campus in Riverhead.
+A historian and avid sports fan, Montella stumbled across a mention while researching topics for his master's degree at Stony Brook University.
+Although Montella eventually wrote about female serial killers instead, he continued to research the night Satchel Paige came to Riverhead.

-Montella first saw an account in a 2015 story in the Kansas City Star.
-That article, written by Sam Mellinger, was a recollection by Carl Yastrzemski, Jr. on the 50th anniversary of the last hit ever off Paige — his single off the aged pitcher in a game between the Red Sox and Kansas City A's on Sept.
+Montella saw an account in a 2015 story in The Kansas City Star.
+That article, written by Sam Mellinger, was a recollection by Carl Yastrzemski Jr. on the 50th anniversary of the last hit ever off Paige — his single off the aging pitcher in a game between the Red Sox and Kansas City A's on Sept.
 25, 1965.

-In the story, Yastrzemski recalled the game he saw Paige pitch against his father and the Riverhead Falcons semipro team in 1950.
+In the story, Yastrzemski recalled the game he saw Paige pitch against his father and the Riverhead Falcons semipro team.

 "He had the same nice, easy motion against my dad that he had when he pitched against me [in 1965]," Yastrzemski told Mellinger.
 "Very easy, deliberate, then boom."